3rd May 2020

 This article is intended to give an overview of the subject of the income tax return for individuals under the special regime applicable to workers relocated to Spain ("Regimen especial de trabajadores desplazados", so-called "Beckham-Law", Modelo 151).
 In no case can the article replace a personal consultation and analysis of the individual case.

-The deadline for filing the income tax return for displaced workers is the 1st of July of 2019.
-However, if you want the payment to be debited, you must submit the declaration by 26th of June at the latest.
+The deadline for filing the income tax return for displaced workers regarding the calendar year 2019 is the 30th of June of 2020.
+However, if you want the payment to be debited, you must submit the declaration by 25th of June at the latest.

 The income tax return for workers relocated to Spain is relatively straightforward, since the personal situation is not taken into account and there are hardly any deductions.
 Therefore, those who speak Spanish, will probably be able to do the tax return on their own.

-If you do not speak Spanish very well or if it is your first income tax return in Spain, I would however recommend you to get it prepared and filed by someone who is familiar with Spanish taxes.
+If you do not speak Spanish very well or if it is your first income tax return in Spain, I would however recommend you to get it prepared and filed or at least checked by someone who is familiar with Spanish taxes.

 You would like to make your tax declaration by yourself, but have questions about some points?
 Please feel free to arrange a consultation with me!

-You don´r really have the time or just don´t feel like doing your tax return, reading endless instructions and being on hold at the Tax Office?
+You do not have the time or just don´t want to prepare your tax return on your own, read endless instructions and be on hold at the Tax Office?
 No problem: Just let me prepare your income tax return!

 I request all necessary information from you, answer your questions, prepare the tax return and submit it after your OK.